lunatech-labs/lunatech-scala2-to-scala3-course/exercises/exercise_020_opaque_type_aliases_alt/README.md

 compile-time but then be stripped away at runtime.
 It is a powerful new feature of Scala 3 for supporting Information Hiding.

-Opaque Type Aliases differ from plain Scala 2 Type Aliases in that the later just provide a new name for a type but wherever this new name is used, the call-site still knows the details of the original type being aliased.
+Opaque Type Aliases differ from plain Scala 2 Type Aliases in that the latter just provide a new name for a type but wherever this new name is used, the call-site still knows the details of the original type being aliased.
 With Opaque Type Aliases, the original type being aliased is hidden (or is opaque) at